loveencounterflow/datamill/README.md

 HTML output or else recompute the entire input up to a certain stage anew.
 Using realms, one can essentially freeze the result of one set of transforms in realm `A`, copy whatever data is needed to a new realm `B`, and then apply a new set of transforms exclusively on rows belonging to `B`.
-Later, a derivation from the unaltered realm `A` may be applied to obtain another reansformation, `C`.
+Later, a derivation from the unaltered realm `A` may be applied to obtain another transformation, `C`.

 # Parts of Documents